bhanu-code-repo/microservices-with-nodejs-and-react/blog-app/README.md

 # App Overview
 A simple blog application developed with microservices approach.
 You can add posts and comments to posts.
 Application will moderate the comments i.e. if you add `kill` word in comment then your comment will be rejected.
-Application will show comment status `awaiting moderation` if moderation service is down and when the moderation service is up if will process the pending comments.
+Application will show comment status `awaiting moderation` if moderation service is down and when the moderation service is up it will process the pending comments.

 ### App User Interface